Doctor of Chiropractic Online Video-based Interview

 Admissions interviews are granted to select applicants.
 Possession of the minimum academic requirements does not guarantee an interview.
 The admissions interview is a video-based interview, during which select applicants will have the opportunity to share their knowledge, judgement and reasoning skills in preparation for their education and career in the chiropractic profession.

-Applicants who have met the minimum academic requirements for admission will be invited to participate in an on-line interview.
-You will be provided with an individual log-in to the on-line system, and proceed through a series of interview questions that you will answer through a video platform.
-The system will guide you through a series of sample questions to ensure that your computer system is compatible and that you are comfortable with the interface.
-Then, on a specified date, you will be invited to conduct your formal admissions interview, where you are invited to share not only your best experiences in response to our behaviour based questions but also to allow your personality and passion for a career in chiropractic to shine.
-Based upon professional competencies and standards, we are specifically interested in learning more about you as a:
+Applicants will be provided with an individual log-in link to the online system, and proceed through a series of interview questions that they will answer through a video platform.
+The system will guide applicants through a series of sample questions to ensure that their computer system is compatible and that they are comfortable with the interface.

+CMCC has adopted CanMEDS educational framework for a competency-based assessment and education for its Doctor of Chiropractic Program.
+Based upon those professional competencies and standards, we are specifically interested in learning more about an applicant as a:

-You should reflect upon these competencies within what you understand to be the daily professional life of a chiropractor, and consider the extent to which each competency factors into professional success.
+Applicants should reflect upon these competencies within what they understand to be the daily professional life of a chiropractor, and consider the extent to which each competency factors into professional success.
 A good way to explore this would be to speak with chiropractors and other health care professionals to understand how this occurs.

-Applicants are also strongly advised to seek out the support of their university career centre, where career counsellors and coaches can help you to prepare for this specfic style of interview.
+Applicants are also strongly advised to seek the support of their university career centre, where career counsellors and coaches can help prepare for this specific style of interview.